CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 ## PART A: GENERALITIES

 ### Presentation
-The "5G Technologies" course, taught by Etienne Sicard, was an eye-opening experience.
-The main objective was to explore various topics related to cellular networks, with a focus on the emerging 5G technology.
-The course employed reverse pedagogy, meaning that we, the students, were responsible for delivering much of the content through presentations.
-This approach was highly engaging and allowed us to dive deep into the rapidly evolving cellular network industry.
+During the "5G Technologies" course, taught by Etienne Sicard, the main objective was to explore various topics related to cellular networks, with a focus on the emerging 5G technology.

+The course employed reverse pedagogy, meaning that we were responsible for delivering presentations to learn.
+Thanks to deep research on different subjects, we understood the core technologies of 5G and its impact on society.

 5G represents a significant shift in cellular networks, introducing software-defined radio (SDR) and microservices, fundamentally changing the architecture of cellular networks.

 ## PART B: DESCRIPTIVE PART